markalfred/Santeria/README.md

-MagicSublime
+Santeria
 ===

 A Sublime Text 2 plugin for MEDITECH's Magic programming languages.
 Designed with the needs of Client/Service programmers in mind.

 ### Getting Started

-MagicSublime is meant to be used alongside SVN.
+Santeria is meant to be used alongside SVN.
 With SVN, you can download your entire application's latest code to your client.

 * Install [Sublime SVN](http://wbond.net/sublime_packages/svn)